muggy8/improbable/have-and-havenot/bVZCA6VH.md

 Looking around, 8 people stood up from among the crowds and made their way to Ethan and then onto the platforms.

+Once all 8 examinee were on the platforms in pairs of 2, Ethan called out his signal to begin.

 "Begin when ready."
-Called Ethan.
+Ethan boomed.

+## <center>...</center>